Discover St. George Island, Florida

+Here at St. George Island, there are countless things to do for families of all ages.
 Rent a boat or charter a trip to explore the bay and nearby islands.
-Go fish, rent a kayak or paddle board, take a hike, go bird-watching, stargazing or walk the beach at dawn in early summer you may see the nesting sea turtles.
-Stop at the visitor center and take a picture of the historic lighthouse, the Cape St. George Light.
+Go fishing inshore or offshore or rent a kayak or paddle board.
+Take a hike at our state park and enjoy a little bird-watching or stargazing.
+In early summer, if you walk the beach at dawn, you may get a glimpse of nesting sea turtles.
+Don’t forget to stop at the visitor center and get a closeup look at our historic lighthouse, the Cape St. George Light.

-The St. George Island State Park occupies the far eastern end.
-There you will find nine miles of undeveloped shoreline, majestic dunes, a bay forest and salt marshes.
-State Park has a series of hiking trails, boardwalks and observation platforms.
-Since 2011, the State Park has ranked among the Top 10 Beaches of America.
+Don’t forget your binoculars!
 Birding is a popular activity on St. George Island.
-You might encounter one of the many migratory birds that use St. George Island as a stopover on their way south or north.
-We have even had rare appearances by a flamingo and a snowy owl!
+You might encounter one of the many migratory birds that use St. George Island as a stopover on their journey.
+There have even been rare appearances by a flamingo and a snowy owl.

-St. George Island is home to the annual Chili Charity Cook-off event each March.
-This fun annual event attracts more than 5,000 chili enthusiasts to the island.
-In the summer and again in the fall, the Rock By the Sea Festival is a music charity event that brings the region’s best musicians together to raise money for charity.
-Throughout the year, St. George Island nightlife features a variety of music in several venues.
+Throughout the year, St. George Island showcases a variety of live music in several venues.
+The island is also home to a number of events, including the annual Chili Charity Cook-Off each March.
+This tasty annual event attracts more than 5,000 chili enthusiasts to the island.
+In the summer and fall, our music charity event, Rock By the Sea Festival, brings the region’s best musicians together to raise money for charity.

 RELAX & STAY AWHILE ON ST. GEORGE ISLAND